 A source of frustration for parents with kids that love the outdoors is that growth spurts can cause gear to quickly become ill-fitting.
 With the Explorer 4000 you can adjust the bag to fit your child or teen and not have to worry about them outgrowing it.

 Even though it is a unisex backpack women won’t need to worry about it fitting too large like men’s backpacks tend to do.
 There is enough room in the straps, hip belt and torso to fit a curvy or even a fairly petite woman.

 Even when the backpack is fully loaded to capacity you can cinch it all down with four compression straps.
 This feature is quite useful as it makes moving easier, especially in the backcountry or anywhere where you won’t be on groomed trails.
-The compression straps can also be used for storing a sleeping bad, tent or even a rain jacket.
+The compression straps can also be used for storing a sleeping bag, tent, or even a rain jacket.

 Finally, this backpack is just plain comfortable.
-There are various features that add up to serious comfort, such as the previously mentioned adjustability, the molded back panels for air flow and the padding uses throughout the back and hip belt.
+There are various features that add up to serious comforts, such as the previously mentioned adjustability, the molded back panels for airflow and the padding uses throughout the back and hip belt.

 The padding used on this model is an open-cell style foam which is very durable and won’t break down from use.
 It offers enough padding for comfort but isn’t so “mushy” that it lacks support.

 The dual aluminum stays help carry a heavy load comfortably and safely but are also bendable- allowing them to conform to your back shape.
 The lumbar support panels give even more support but also help to keep you in a proper posture while hiking.